 Medical term: Takotsubo Cardiomyopathy.
 A stress hormone surge causes the bottom of the heart to balloon outward, temporarily resembling a Japanese octopus trap (a "takotsubo").

-It is a temporary heart condition brought on by extreme emotional or physical stress.
-It causes sudden chest pain and a disruption in the heart's normal pumping function.
+Broken heart syndrome is a temporary heart condition brought on by extreme emotional or physical stress.
+It causes sudden, intense chest pain and a temporary disruption in the heart's normal pumping function.

-The Good News: Unlike a traditional heart attack, it usually leaves no permanent damage and reverses itself in about a week.
+The Good News: Unlike a traditional heart attack, broken heart syndrome usually leaves no permanent heart muscle damage and typically reverses itself within a week or two.

 Symptoms: The Heart Attack Mimic

-The symptoms of broken heart syndrome are virtually indistinguishable from a heart attack:
+The clinical symptoms of broken heart syndrome are virtually indistinguishable from a standard heart attack.
+This is why immediate professional diagnosis is vital:

 - Sudden, severe chest pain (Angina).

 Never assume it is "just stress."
-If you experience sudden chest pain or shortness of breath after a stressful event, call 911 immediately.
-Let the emergency room doctors determine the cause.
+If you experience sudden chest pain or acute shortness of breath after a frightening or stressful event, call 911 or your local emergency services immediately.
+Let emergency room doctors use clinical tools to determine the cause.

 Broken Heart Syndrome vs. Heart Attack

-While they feel the same to the patient, what is happening inside the heart is entirely different.
+While the patient feels the same symptoms, the internal biology of what is happening to the heart muscle is fundamentally different.

 | Feature | Broken Heart Syndrome | Heart Attack (Myocardial Infarction) |